-Ill be the first to admit that I usually never make breakfasts like these for actual breakfast.
+I’ll be the first to admit that I usually never make breakfasts like these for actual breakfast.
 I’m more of a breakfast for dinner type person.
-In the case of Creme Brulee French Toast though, I guess its more like dessert for dinner.
+In the case of Creme Brulee French Toast Casserole though, I guess its more like dessert for dinner.
 So that’s dessert for breakfast for dinner.
 I’m confused.
 The point is, with this French Toast, you can get your Creme Brulee fix any time of day.
 And believe me, you are going to want this every time of the day!

 Ahhhh, Creme Brulee.
 Silky smooth vanilla custard with a thin crunchy carmalized sugar top.
 If its on a dessert menu, I don’t even look at the other options.
 I actually inhaled Creme Brulee last Saturday when we went out for my mom’s birthday.
 It felt like my birthday.
-When I saw a recipe for Creme Brulee French Toast it in an old church cookbook months ago, I was immediately intrigued, so naturally I googled it and found that it has been done many times before – but never quite like this.
+When I saw a Creme Brulee French Toast Recipe in an old church cookbook months ago, I was immediately intrigued, so naturally I googled it and found that it has been done many times before – but never quite like this.

 Let me tell you how that is even possible:

 First off, making this French toast is SO EASY!
 Whip it up in 15 minutes, refrigerate, and then when you are ready to eat, pull your premade sheet out and bake.
 So fabulous for birthdays or special occasions like Christmas!

 WHAT BREAD IS BEST FOR CREME BRULEE FRENCH TOAST?

 The best type of bread for French Toast is French Baguette, Brioche, Texas Toast and Challah.
 Essentially, any thick, sturdy bread will do the trick.
 I chose French Bread for this Creme Brulee French Toast because every grocery store carries French bread and it’s the most economical.